-Profiles control what a user can do on the platform, for example, they control what kind of access rights a user has to a certain object, such as create, read, edit, or delete.
+Profiles control what a user can do on the platform – for example, they control what kind of access rights a user has to a certain object, such as create, read, edit, or delete.
 They also control individual permissions such as “Export Reports”, “Create Dashboard Folders”, or “Modify All Data”.

 Roles, on the other hand, are used to control what users can see.
-They are designed to open up access through a hierarchy so that more senior members of the organisation can see more records.
+They are designed to open up access through a hierarchy so that more senior members of the organization can see more records.
 For example, someone at the bottom of the hierarchy, like an Account Executive, might be only able to see their own accounts.
-But the VP Sales US, would be able to see all accounts owned by individuals below them.
+But the VP Sales US would be able to see all accounts owned by individuals below them.

-22. What are some of the automation tools available to Admins, and how can they be used to help businesses?
+22. What are some of the automation tools available to admins, and how can they be used to help businesses?

-For example, once an Opportunity is closed won, you could easily create automation to create a case, which prompts the customer success team to get in touch with the customer to begin onboarding.
+For example, once an Opportunity is closed-won, you could easily create automation to create a case, which prompts the customer success team to get in touch with the customer to begin onboarding.

 23. What are the main types of relationships you can create between objects in Salesforce?